aptech/docs/docs/CR-compile.rst

 :fname: (*literal or ^string*) optional, the name of the file to be created.
 If not given, the
     file will have the same filename and path as source.
-It will have a *.gcg* extension.
+It will have a :file:`.gcg` extension.

 Remarks
 -------